LFroesch/project-management/md_files/Bugs_and_future_features.md

 # Bugs & Future Features

-## 🐛 Bugs
+## Bugs
-- [ ] Public page display improvements
-- [ ] Search notes functionality
+- If a user is kicked from a project, force refresh/disconnect them if they are on that project
+- Autocomplete for roles / users / variables in the terminalinput.tsx

 ## 🧹 Code Cleanup
-- [x] Add database indexes for performance
-- [x] Implement caching for user projects
-- [x] Optimize repeated queries in command handlers
 - [ ] Consolidate API hooks
 - [ ] Standardize button components
 - [ ] Create route factory